NANCY LANGSTON LINOCUTS

 2023 Animal Life: Art from the Kalevala,” 3 paintings, group show at Copper Country Community Arts Center, Hancock M

-2023 Climate Change, 1 painting in juried show (digital) Las Laguna Gallery, California.
+2023 Climate Change, 1 painting in group show, Las Laguna Gallery, California.

-2022 Two paintings on Tipping Points, Greenhouse Center for Environmental Humanities, Stavanger, Norway
+2022 Two paintings on permanent exhibition, Greenhouse Center for Environmental Humanities, Stavanger, Norway

 Langston trained as an ornithologist, and for the past two decades, her academic research has explored the ecological histories of wildlife in northern ecosystems.
 She returned to visual arts in 2019 while on sabbatical at the Center for Environmental Futures in Oregon, where she was supported by a Mellon Foundation fellowship and immersed in a community of artists, writers, and scholars exploring environmental change.